Sane C++ Libraries

 {

-// readData now contains a slice of receivedData with the received bytes
+// readData is a slice of receivedData with the received bytes

 console.print("{} bytes have been read", readData.sizeInBytes());